 “A big church?
 That cake is designed to feed a lot of people.”

 Jeanne Louise looked at her phone again for the time.
 The bakery was late.
-As wedding coordinator, it was her job to solve these problems.
+As a wedding coordinator, it was her job to solve these problems.
 She dialed the number of the bakery but just got a recording.

 She was aggravated but didn’t let it show.
 She hated inefficiency and tardiness – something that plagued weddings.
 She might be in the wrong business.